vidyar/deckard-gradle/README.md

 5. In the project directory you should be able to run the tests:

-        > mvn test
+        > ./gradlew check

-6. Import the project into IntelliJ by selecting 'Import Project' in IntelliJ and selecting the project's `pom.xml`.
-When prompted to pick an SDK you just need to select the Android SDK home and your JDK.
+6. Import the project into Android Studio by selecting 'Import Project' in Android Studio and selecting the project's `build.gradle`.

 7. Build an app.
 Win.